Xeenon77/YTFT-Youtube-Frame-Timer/README.md

 # YTFT | Youtube Frame Timer for Multiple Sections With Gaps

+## About

+The **Youtube Frame Timer for Multiple Sections With Gaps** is an ideal tool to time speedruns, especially for runs where there multiple segments with breaks (that don't contribute to the IGT) are included.
+The `DEFAULT.json` is at the moment prepared to time speedrun for GTA Online.
+You may of course edit that to your own liking, adding an categories or changing the whole thing all together to fit for the game you are active in.

 ## Installation

 This extension is designed exclusively for **Firefox**.
 To install it in your browser: